 Below are links to posts that include one of my tutorials or how-to posts.
 Many of them are built off of what others have done.
 All of these are done TJW.
 Keep that in mind as you may have your own way.
 Click on the link to find the original tutorial or instructions.

-Basic Sampler Quilt Class Tutorials
+Basic Sampler Quilt Class Tutorials (the tutorials are in order of how I teach them)

 - Dresden Plate: tutorial on making a Dresden Plate block using templates